 David: The short answer is no. However, I am immensely pleased with how well Historic Black Settlements of Ohio is being received.
-Our purpose was to focus attention on a topic that has generally been neglected: the creation of more than one hundred settlements in Ohio prior to delicious and unique.
+Our purpose was to focus attention on a topic that has generally been neglected: the creation of more than one hundred settlements in Ohio prior to the Civil War by free Blacks, fugitives from slavery, and emancipated slaves.